Latros/Public-Prototype/README.md

 Once you have the above tools installed (and you restart your terminal), you can get the project up and running by following the steps below.

+* Open up your terminal and navigate to whatever folder you will be working in
-* Clone this repository by running `git clone https://SamuelDev@bitbucket.org/eyesover/eyesover-public-prototype.git`
+* Clone this repository (button in the top right of this page: http://puu.sh/gVDn4/7eeb7be7b8.png)
-* Go into your newly cloned directory with `cd eyesover-public-prototype`
+* Navigate to your newly cloned directory in your terminal with `cd eyesover-public-prototype`
 * Once you are in the directory,
   * install the NPM dependencies that are required (as defined in `package.json`) by running `npm install`
   * install the Bower dependencies that are required (as defined in `bower.json`) by running `bower install`